-Eight sheep were infected through IN and PO routes simultaneously with 1×10^6 TCID50 per animal of a 1:10 titre ratio of the lineage A WA1 and the B.1.1.7-like alpha VOC strains.
-One day later, two sentinel sheep were co-mingled with the principal infected animals (Figure 1).
-Average daily rectal temperatures of all ten sheep showed that they did not become febrile after the challenge during the 21-day study (Supplementary Figure 1).
+Eight sheep were infected through IN and PO routes simultaneously with $1 \times 10^6 \text{ TCID}{50}$ per animal of a 1:10 titer ratio of the lineage A WA1 and the B.1.1.7-like alpha VOC strains.
+One day later, 2 sentinel sheep were co-mingled with the principal infected animals (Figure 1).
+Average daily rectal temperatures of all ten sheep showed that they did not become febrile after challenge or during the 21-day study (Supplementary Figure 1).
 In addition, no obvious clinical signs were observed in any of the principal infected or sentinel sheep.
-No weight loss, lethargy, diarrhoea, inappetence, or respiratory distress was observed during the 21-day long study.
+No weight loss, lethargy, diarrhea, inappetence, or respiratory distress was observed during the study.